Oats Studios: Kapture: Fluke

-Adam: The Mirror
+ADAM: Episode 2 (The Mirror)

 A group of criminal androids, including one named Adam, follow a mysterious cloaked android figure through a desert peppered with large oil fires.
 As a sandstorm sets in, one female android becomes heavily damaged, and despite the others best efforts, does not make it.
 The rest of the group eventually make it to an abandoned facility, guarded by other androids, and escape from the storm.

 Once inside, the cloaked figure details how human residents live inside a walled city run by an organisation known as The Consortium.
 Those who are convicted of felony crimes have their bodies and organs harvested, used to benefit other citizens.
-Their brains, the only part of their bodies that are “tainted”, are placed within cheap android shells and expelled into the wasteland beyond the walls.
+Their brains, the only part of their bodies that are "tainted", are placed within cheap android shells and expelled into the wasteland beyond the walls.
 The reason this is done is unknown.
 The cloaked android also reveals their memories are wiped, but introduces them to a human-android hybrid named ‘The Mirror’, who can read traces of who they were before their transformation.

 The mirror approaches Adam, and reveals that he was convicted for treason and terrorism within the Takoma Walled City, deducing that he was a political dissident.
 After hearing this, the cloaked android moves to confront him.